brightnucleus/config/README.md

 You can combine all of your configurations into 1 single file and only pass "Sub-Configurations" to the individual components using the `getSubConfig()` method.
 This way, you can avoid an additional file access and an additional validation pass for each component.

+To create a new instance of a `ConfigInterface`, you should use the `ConfigFactory`.
+The basic method `ConfigFactory::create()` can take either an array of values, or one or more file names (with absolute paths) as strings.

+If you provide a comma-separated list of file names, they are processed consecutively until the first one could be loaded successfully.

 Here's how you can pass the configuration file into the class:

 ```PHP